anerv/cycling_data_quality/README.md

 This will export all notebooks (1a, 1b, 2a, 2b, 3a, 3b) as single html files into the `export/[study_area]/html` folder.
 To export only a subset, see [Advanced export options](#advanced-export-options).

-### Convert HTML to PDF
+### Export notebooks to PDF

-To convert the html files into pdf, your system needs to be equipped with [ghostscript](https://www.ghostscript.com/), and you need to install [playwright](https://playwright.dev/python/docs/intro):
+To export the notebooks as pdf, your system needs to be equipped with [ghostscript](https://www.ghostscript.com/), and you need to install [playwright](https://playwright.dev/python/docs/intro):

 ```
 pip install pytest-playwright
 playwright install
 ```

-Then, run:
+Then, to export the notebooks with explanations and plots but without code and interactive elements, navigate to the main folder in a terminal window and run:

 ```
-python convert_htmls2pdf.py
+python export_notebooks2pdf.py
 ```

 This will generate all corresponding single pdf files (1a.pdf, 1b.pdf, ..) and stitch them together into a combined `report.pdf` file, all into the `export/[study_area]/pdf` folder.
 To convert only a subset, see [Advanced export options](#advanced-export-options).